 Even though there are many different Easter foods, if you want to get the kids involved over the Easter holidays and have some fun in the kitchen, here are some lovely Easter Recipes ideas of desserts and cakes to make with all those yummy Easter Eggs.

 Now the question is, which of these delicious recipes will you try this Easter.
 Personally, I’m keen to have a go at the Homemade hot-cross buns.
 I love toasted hot cross buns with loads of butter on them.
 After that, I’ll probably make some bunny tail easter cupcakes with the girls, and some Easter fudge for later.

-Carly Crawford the owner and chief editor of the blog Mom Of Two Little Girls.
-She is a wife and a mum of two daughters, ages 8 and 10 years old, as well as a step-mum of a teen daughter.
-Carly is an experienced blogger, writer and SEO consultant, currently living in Yorkshire, UK and studying her masters in Digital Marketing and Data Analytics.
+Carly Crawford is the owner and chief editor of the blog Mom Of Two Little Girls.
+She is a wife and a mum of two tween daughters, and a step-mum.
+Carly is an award winning blogger, content creator and SEO consultant with a master's degree in Digital Marketing and Data Analytics.